 Your eyelids help protect the outer part of your eye.
 The cornea is the clear part of the eye.
 It covers your iris and your pupil.
 The conjunctiva is a thin layer of tissue.
 It covers the inside of your eyelids and the white part of your eye (the sclera).
 The eyelids help keep your cornea and your conjunctiva moist with tears.
 This helps prevent eye irritation and infection.

 When your eyelids turn outward, the cornea and conjunctiva are exposed.
 They can get dry, irritated, and even infected.
 This can lead to serious symptoms.
-In some cases, it can lead to vision loss.
+In some severe cases, it can lead to vision loss.

 What causes ectropion?